jamesbachini/Stellar-Cross-Border-Test/README.md

 ### Step 1: Run `receive.js`

-The recipient runs `receive.js` to monitor their Stellar account for incoming payments.
+The recipient runs `receive.js` to monitor their wallet account for incoming payments.

 1. Open a terminal and navigate to the script directory.
 2. Run the script: